Uncle-Wade/droplet/README.md

 ## Usage
 Dependencies: `numpy`, `scikit-image`, `matplotlib`, `imageio.v3`
+0. take high speed video of your droplets. include 1cm physical scalebar. pixel measure it by hand. put the length value into the `PixelLength` variable so you get accurate droplet sizing
 1. Convert your video to a bunch of still images. the code to convert the `.MOV` files out of the camera to `.TIFF` stills will be uploaded later
 2. Put them in a folder named `Test6_frames_tif_8bit` They should be `.TIFF` images (the folder name can be changed in code)
 3. Run either format.py or plot.py depending on what you want. plot.py is just format with plotting built onto it